-04-3: Condition: CDBG funding can only be used for Special Economic Development Projects that meet the criteria in CFR 570.203.
-Previous auditor's noted seven projects where the City was unable to provide documentation that the projects met the public benefit standard of job creation as required.
+05-2: Condition and Criteria: CDBG funding can only be used for "Special Economic Development Projects" that meet the criteria in CFR 570.203.
+Grantees must have data to support that assistance provided to carry out special economic development projects is appropriate by meeting the public benefits standard for job creation.
+The City has been unable to document that the projects met the public benefit standard of job creation as required.